kristoff-it/zig-bundler/README.md

 - support for more compression algorithms and provide different trade-offs between size vs decompression speed

-- ability to iterated the file tree at runtime
+- ability to iterate the file tree at runtime

 - ability to toggle things like alignment and null sentinels in each module

+- ability to compress and decompress files individually

 ## Contributing